eclipse-hono/hono/site/documentation/content/api/Tenant-API.md

 | 404      | Resource cannot be found. |

 #### Success Response
-If the tenant is created successfully, the return code should be `200`.
+If the tenant is successfully obtained, the return code should be `200`.

 ##### Headers
 | Header Name      | Type        |  Description |